-Before you start changing settings or hassling your network provider, it's worth checking that your iPhone software is up-to-date.
-From time to time It could be possible that an update will fix your issue.
+Before you start changing settings or hassling your network provider, it's worth checking that your iPhone software is up to date.
+Occasionally an update will fix your issue.

 This is a double-edged sword, however, because it's also possible that a recent update to iOS has actually caused the problem (if so, it should be patched soon).